- Last updated:

 Travellers must register with the local police upon arrival, even if staying with relatives.
 Hotel guests are automatically registered.

 Dual citizenship is recognized in limited circumstances.
 Canadian officials may be limited in their ability to provide consular services.
 You should travel using your Canadian passport and present yourself as Canadian to foreign authorities at all times.
-Consult Dual Citizenship: What You Need to Know to Know for more information.
+See Travelling as a dual citizen for more information.

 Travellers entering the country are subject to a body temperature check and, in some cases, may be quarantined for medical observation if they show flu-like symptoms.